UPDATED FOR 2023-24 - AUGUST 2023

 Lok's matches very rarely sell-out in the Regionalliga Nordost, and so apart from the hate-filled derby against public enemy No.1 BSG Chemie Leipzig (a rivalry referred to in 2016 by daily newspaper Die Welt as "The German Hooligan Summit "), getting hold of a ticket on any matchday generally isn't an issue.

-For 2022-23 (and COVID restrictions permitting), Lok are adopting a two-tier approach to pricing matches.
-According to the club website, Chemnitzer FC, FC Energie Cottbus, BSG Chemie Leipzig, FC Carl Zeiss Jena, BFC Dynamo, Viktoria Berlin and Rot Weiß Erfurt have been allocated to 'Category 1' and so you'll have to pay an extra €2 to watch Lok take on these teams at the "Bruno".
+For 2023-24, Lok are again adopting a two-tier approach to pricing matches.
+According to the club website, Chemnitzer FC, FC Energie Cottbus, BSG Chemie Leipzig, FC Carl Zeiss Jena, BFC Dynamo, Rot Weiß Erfurt and FSV Zwickau have been allocated to 'Category 1' and so you'll have to pay an extra €2 to watch Lok take on these teams at the "Bruno".

 GETTING THERE & AWAY